Best Electronic Drum Set Under $500: Complete Buying Guide

 Not all electronic drum kits are created equal.
 There are a few things that you should consider when shopping for an electronic drum set under $500.

 Obviously, one of the major selling features of electronic kits is that they make way less noise than the traditional acoustic kit.
 However, they do still make noise.
 Depending on the model, some make more and some make less.
 The material that manufacturers use for the pads will either be silicone rubber or mesh.
-Mesh pads are like a pillow, and will absorb more of the sound, unlike rubber, which will sound more like you are drumming on a softcover book.
-The other noise issue you can run into is the kick drum pedal, with some having the traditional beater and pad, while other are more of a switch or trigger you just step on with your foot.
+Mesh pads are like a pillow and will absorb more of the sound, unlike rubber, which will sound more like you are drumming on a softcover book.
+The other noise issue you can run into is the kick drum pedal, with some having the traditional beater and pad, while others are more of a switch or trigger you just step on with your foot.

 If you are going to be hauling your kit to different venues, you will want something that is portable and compacts easily.
 A lot of kits can be folded up (or in some cases, rolled up) for quick transport or storage, but if you are using it mainly at home it might not be a huge issue.

-Most kits (even entry level ones), come with an abundance of features in their sound module to make your time on the stool more enjoyable.
-A metronome will help tighten up your playing so you are always in time, and included demo songs will help spur creativity.
+Most kits (even entry-level ones), come with an abundance of features in their sound module to make your time on the stool more enjoyable.
+A metronome will help tighten up your playing so you are always in time, and included demo songs that will help spur creativity.
 Kit customization including multiple sounds to choose from, assignable pads, and USB and MIDI support for DAWs are all additional bells and whistles that you will come across.

-With home recording studios becoming increasingly affordable in recent years, electronic drum kits can greatly benefit musicians that are looking to lay down drum tracks rather than programming them in with MIDI, or using an acoustic kit.
+With home recording studios becoming increasingly affordable in recent years, electronic drum kits can greatly benefit musicians that are looking to lay down drum tracks rather than programming them in with MIDI or using an acoustic kit.
 Hooking them up via USB or MIDI connection allows you to quickly capture the drums you want, or trigger the software kits.
 A lot of software has a wider range of drum kit presets, with many of them sounding more realistic than the pre-loaded ones you get with your electronic kit.